ismo-karkkainen/diagrammatron/README.md

 # Requirements

-You need Ruby 2.5 or newer.
+You need Ruby 2.7 or newer.
 Only standard library packages are used.

 # Testing and installing

 To run tests, run:

     rake test

-To install, by default to /usr/local/bin (export PREFIX=path to change), run:
+    rake gem

-    sudo rake install
+    rake install

+Alternatively, install the gem via:

+    gem install diagrammatron

 Directory test/port contains scripts that are used to run tests on various operating systems.
 Each script is named after what uname returns on the OS